rochelle-scott/portfolio/index.md

 </p>

 <p align="center">
-Hey there, I’m Rochelle, an iOS Engineer, who specialises in native iOS development.
-I have an insatiable appetite for technology and I am a huge football and  TV lover!
+Hey there, I am Rochelle, a cloud Engineer, who a cloud enthusiast and advocate.
+I have an insatiable appetite for technology.
 </p>

 <h1 align="center">Recent Work</h1>